StarRocks/community/README.md

 **User group**:The user organization of the StarRocks project is a group used to promote the exchange and discovery of information related to a large number of users for a long time.
 Does not own the StarRocks code base.

+## Community contribution

+There are five types of starrocks' community contributions, including：

+1. How to file an issue， when problems and requirements are found

+2. How to open a pull request， when you want to add a New feture  or fix a bug

+3. Help improve community documents

+4. Help solve community problems and find out what problems you can solve

+5. Participate / organize community communication